-An access point transmits radio waves to allow wireless networking.
+An access point transmits and receives radio waves to allow wireless devices to connect to a network.
 Wireless devices (such as printers or laptop computers) can connect to a network through an access point.
 Many routers have built in access points, and are referred to as "wireless routers."

 Ad hoc Read more

 An ad hoc network is a group of devices, such as computers or printers, connected as an independent network.
 An ad hoc network does not use a wireless router, so the devices cannot connect to the Internet.
 If the devices have wireless capability, you can create a wireless ad hoc network.
 You can also use Ethernet cables, but special cables, called Crossover cables, are needed for device-to-device connections.

 Advanced Encryption Standard (AES) is a formal encryption method adopted by the National Institute of Standards and Technology of the US Government, and is accepted worldwide.
 It is the newest and most secure way of encrypting data on your wireless network.
 It is sometimes referred to as WPA2.